A Question of Gravity (1982)

 Cons: Bog standard monsters.
 Villains lack specificity.

-I’d give it about a 5 out of 10 now, subtracting points for being slightly generic and the railroadery/NPCery horseshit.
-I do applaud the ready availability of non-generic NPCs, the concept of the location and the well-fleshed out village.
+I’d give it about a 5 out of 10, subtracting points for its generic execution and the railroadery/NPCery horseshit.
+I do applaud the ready availability of non-generic NPCs, the concept of the location and the well-fleshed out village but the dungeon proper is lacklustre.